Public Policy Defeating Arbitral Awards and Prospective Investments

 An unswerving practice of recognition and enforcement of foreign arbitral awards is one of the most vital catalysts to attract international investment.
-An arbitration ecosystem where such recognition and enforcement is done with minimal interference is considered to be strong and desirable although there may be certain necessary limitations.
+An arbitration ecosystem where such recognition and enforcement is done with minimal interference is considered to be strong and desirable, although there may be certain necessary limitations.
 One of such limitations that have been used to the extent of semantic satiation is ‘public policy’.
 The New York Convention provides that contravention of public policy is a ground for refusing enforcement of arbitral awards.
 In India, this limitation is reflected under Section 48 of The Arbitration and Conciliation Act, 1996.

-The Supreme Court while interpreting ‘public policy’ in Renusagar Power Co.
+The Supreme Court, while interpreting ‘public policy’ in Renusagar Power Co.
 Ltd. v.
 General Electric Coprovided that enforcement of a foreign arbitral award can be refused if it is contrary to (1) fundamental policy of Indian law; or (2) the interests of India; or (3) justice or morality.
 The Court gave a narrower meaning to “public policy of India” as opposed to a broader meaning that was later given in Oil and Natural Gas Corporation Ltd. v.
-Saw Pipes Ltd.where ‘public policy’ was interpreted concerning enforcement of domestic arbitral awards.
+Saw Pipes Ltd.where ‘public policy’ was interpreted concerning the enforcement of domestic arbitral awards.

 Current Practice in India

 In the recent judgment of the Supreme Court in National Agricultural Cooperative Marketing Federation of India (NAFED) v.
-Alimenta S.A., it was held that a foreign award is not enforceable if contract violates government policy and rules.
+Alimenta S.A., it was held that a foreign award is not enforceable if the contract violates government policy and rules.
 The dispute was regarding a contract for the supply of 5000 metric tonnes of Groundnut.
 Here, the appellant failed to supply the agreed-upon quantity to the respondent due to unforeseen circumstances.

-The remaining quantity was to be supplied later at an inflated rate, but the export was denied as export without the permission of Government was not permissible for Groundnut and without the consent of the Government, the quota of export could not be forwarded to next season.
-The Court refused the enforcement of award as the export without permission would have violated the law; thus, the award was violative of public policy of India.
+The remaining quantity was to be supplied later at an inflated rate, but the export was denied as export without the permission of the Government was not permissible for Groundnut and without the consent of the Government, the quota of export could not be forwarded to the next season.
+The Court refused the enforcement of the award as the export without permission would have violated the law; thus, the award was violative of the public policy of India.

 The Court in the above case referred to its earlier decision in the Renusagar casewherein while interpreting the meaning of ‘public policy’ under Section 7(1)(b)(ii) of the Foreign Awards Act it stated that “contravention of law alone will not attract the bar of public policy and something more than contravention of law is required”.

 The Court had rejected the enforcement of the award as being violative of public policy as it considered the Government’s permission as a fundamental public policy of India.
 At the same time, it can be argued that such an interpretation of ‘public policy’ is liberal use of Section 48.
-This interpretation dilutes the arbitral process and gives India a reputation of being hostile towards settling disputes.
+This interpretation dilutes the arbitral process and gives India a reputation for being hostile towards settling disputes.
 An arbitral ecosystem where courts come to the rescue of domestic companies displays hostility that would eventually discourage prospective investment.

 Practice in other nations

 If reference may be drawn towards how other nations interpret ‘public policy’ as a ground for refusing enforcement of a foreign arbitral award, the case of ED & F Man (HK) v.
 China Sugar and Wine Company (Group) provides an excellent example where the parties had entered into a contract of sale of sugar that had an element of futures in the form of the financial derivatives contract.
-The dispute, in this case, began when there was a failure of payment by the respondent which led to the termination of the contract.
+The dispute, in this case, began when there was a failure of payment by the respondent, which led to the termination of the contract.
 Subsequently, an award was passed in favour of the applicant.

-This award was challenged in the Beijing Higher Peoples Court (BHPC) to be in violation of mandatory Chinese laws as trading in futures overseas without permission of Chinese authorities was prohibited.
+This award was challenged in the Beijing Higher Peoples Court (BHPC) to be in violation of mandatory Chinese laws, as trading in futures overseas without permission of Chinese authorities was prohibited.
 The Court refused the enforcement holding that the award violates public policy.

 In an appeal to this decision, the Supreme People’s Court of China made a distinction.
-Although it did agree with the BHPC that trading in futures was invalid but disagreed that it violates public policy.
-It made a distinction that breach of mandatory Chinese laws cannot be equated entirely with breach of public policy in order to attract Article V(2)(b) of the New York Convention.
+Although it did agree with the BHPC that trading in futures was invalid disagreed that it violates public policy.
+It made a distinction that a breach of mandatory Chinese laws cannot be equated entirely with a breach of public policy in order to attract Article V(2)(b) of the New York Convention.
 The Court allowed enforcement of the award.